effanem/set_project/README.md

 6. Synopsys Design Compiler User Guide.

 ---
+## Acknowledgements

+I would like to thank **Dr. Abhishek Narayan Tripathi**, Associate Professor, **Department of Micro and Nano Electronics, VIT Vellore**, for his guidance and encouragement throughout this project.

+I am also grateful to the **Department of Micro and Nano Electronics, VIT Vellore**, for providing the resources and learning environment that made this work possible.

+---
 *M.Tech VLSI Design — VIT Vellore | Under the guidance of Dr. Abhishek Narayan Tripathi*